-The stockings that are hung by the chimney with care are just some of the Christmas home accessories and decorations that grace our homes during the holiday season.
-Along with the tinsel and lights, the decorative pillows, throws, Christmas tree skirts and bedding help to bring the holiday spirit alive.
+The stockings that are hung by the chimney with care are just some of the Christmas decorations that grace our homes during the holiday season.
+Along with the tinsel and lights, the decorative pillows, throws, Christmas tree skirts, and bedding help bring the holiday spirit alive.

 01 of 05

 Christmas stockings come in all shapes, sizes and fabrics.
 Let's take a look at several different types and how to keep them clean.